Developing remarkable people

 New Sixth Form

-A new Sixth Form Centre on Castle Campus will provide state-of the-art education facilities for generations of Berkhamsted students.
-Opening in Spring 2025.
+Our newly opened Sixth Form Centre offers state-of the-art education facilities for generations of Berkhamsted students.

 News